Mesquite-Mocap/about.mesquite.cc/README.md

 ## **Statement of Need:**

 The need for efficient and cost-effective motion capture solutions has never been greater, with increasing demand in industries like film, animation, healthcare, and fitness.
 Traditional solutions either require costly, space-bound equipment, or they lack real-time capture capabilities.
+This results in potential users having no or extremely limited access to MoCap devices or using MoCaps with sub-par capture capabilities.
 Our innovative approach fills this gap by providing an affordable, flexible, and nearly real-time solution to motion capture.
+Our MoCap device aims to solve both of the gaps aforementioned by developing a device that is extremely affordable for users & comprises of accurate capture capabilities.
 This technology is designed to serve animation creators, filmmakers, health diagnostics professionals, fitness coaches, and any others who could benefit from precise motion capture.
 As we continue to enhance its capabilities, we anticipate even broader applications and accessibility for this technology.

 ## **Installation Instructions:**

 ### **Prerequisites**
 Ensure you have Node.js installed on your machine.
-If you don't have Node.js installed, you can download it from the [Official Website](https://nodejs.org/en/download)
+If you don't have Node.js installed, you can install it from the [Official Website](https://nodejs.org/en/download)

 ### **Step 1: Clone the Repository**
 Clone the repository to your local machine.
 This can be done using the following command: **git clone https://github.com/Mesquite-Mocap/mesquite.cc-app**

 ### **Step 2: Run the Node.js Server**
 Navigate to the repository folder that you've just cloned.
 Once you are in the right directory, you can start the server by running the following command: **node server.js**

 This will start the server on port **3000** and initiate two WebSocket servers.
 The first WebSocket server is at the route **/hub**, which receives data from the IMUs.
 This server then relays the messages to the second WebSocket server at the route **/web_client**.